Skip to main content

 Farmland Preservation - Learn how to preserve your farm for future generations.

 was created to support and promote the viability of the agricultural industry in Montgomery County.
 Agricultural activities occupy about one-third of Montgomery County's land area and the County's diverse agricultural industry - 540 farms and 350 horticultural enterprises - produces more than $287 million in economic contribution and employs more than 10,000 residents.

 works to increase the public's awareness of the value and economic impact of agriculture.
 In order to preserve working farmland, the Division works closely with farmers in the County's

 The majority of Montgomery County farms are family-run operations, many reaching back several generations, and these farms are state-of-the-art agricultural operations, contributing to the County's incredibly strong economy.
 Preserving farmland as a resource ensures that Montgomery County will have agricultural production capabilities in the future.

-The Division cooperates with the following departments, agencies and nonprofit organizations:
+Our office cooperates with the following departments, agencies and nonprofit organizations:

 The Montgomery County Food Council was established as an advisory board to develop a bold vision for a Sustainable Community Food System Initiatives for Montgomery County.
 Officially launched in February 2012, its 19 current Council Members broadly represent the food system both substantively and geographically, and include chef restaurateurs, food entrepreneurs, and representatives of local government, non-profits, and business.